JacobAckerman1/drone-log-analyzer/README.md

 # Drone Flight Log Analyzer

-A Python tool that parses UAV flight log CSV files and generates a flight summary report with FAA compliance assessment.
+A tool that parses UAV flight log CSV files and generates a flight summary report with FAA compliance assessment.

 ## What it does